martomo/SublimeTextXdebug/README.md

 ## Features
 * Remote debugging by configuring path mapping
 * Navigate on breakpoint hit to relevant file on specific line, when found on local drive
+* Overview of breakpoints in all files and disable/enable breakpoints with simple click
 * Debugging layout for stack history and context variables with syntax
+* Evaluate a given string within the current execution context
 * Inspect (nested) context variables
+* Set conditional breakpoints
 * Works on both Sublime Text 2 __and__ 3

 #### Upcoming/Scheduled features
-* Conditional breakpoints
-* Show global and class context variables
+* Show global/class context variables
-* Option for defining debug/default layout in settings
+* Option for defining debug layout in settings
-* Debug window for showing breakpoints in file

 ## Commands
 Here is a complete list of commands you can find Command Pallette under the `Xdebug` namespace or in the menu under `Tools / Xdebug`: